Tommy-Praise/Gaussian-Dispersion-Modelling-with-Python/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-Special thanks to [your name] for developing this project.
+Special thanks to Dr. Babatunde Oladimeji, H.O.D of PHysics Mountain Top University for overseeing this project.